karen-white/financial-demo/data/nlu.md

 - I want to pay the [minimum balance](payment_amount) on my [gringots](credit_card) credit card today
 - today
 - from last monday until today
+- 10 DAI
+- for tomorrow morning at 9am

 ## intent:pay_cc
 - I would like to pay the [minimum balance](payment_amount) on my [gringtos](credit_card) card